nikitavoloboev/data/focusing/rules.md

 ## Finance
 - Track every purchase made with Actual.
 Put every purchase in its respective category.
-- Adhere to my budget that I have set for each of the categories.
+- Adhere to my budget that I set for each of the categories.
 If there is no budget left for eating out.
 Don't eat out.
 - Keep receipts of expensive purchases for warranty.

 ## Shell